adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 ----
 OR:

 If this is a (chain) contextual lookup do the following [(10)-(11)] in the subtable’s Subst/PosLookupRecord order:

 10. For each (sequenceIndex, lookupListIndex) pair:

-11. Apply lookup[lookupListIndex] at input sequence[sequenceIndex] [steps (7)-(11)]
+11. Apply lookup[lookupListIndex] at input sequence[sequenceIndex]
+    [steps(7)-(11)]

 12. Goto the glyph after the input sequence matched in (8) (i.e. skip any remaining subtables in the lookup).

 The “target context” in step 8 above comprises the input sequence and any backtrack and lookahead sequences.

 The input sequence must be matched entirely within the lookup’s “application range” at that glyph (that contiguous subrun of glyphs including and around the current glyph on which the lookup is applied).
 There is no such restriction on the backtrack and lookahead sequences.

-“Matching” includes matching any glyphs designated to be skipped in the lookup’s LookupFlag.
+“Matching” includes matching any glyphs designated to be skipped in the lookup’s “LookupFlag.

 <a name="7.b"></a>
 ### 7.b.
 Ordering of lookups and subtables

 A lookup in the OpenType font will be created from each named lookup block [§[4.e](#4.e)] or each run of rules with the same feature, script, language, lookupflag and lookup type attribute.

 Lookups will be created in the GSUB/GPOS table’s LookupList in the same order as the corresponding named lookup blocks or runs of rules in the feature file, except for the lookups that comprise the `aalt` feature.
 These will always be created before all other features [§[8.a](#8.a)].

 A lookup may contain one or more subtables.
 Subtable breaks may have been inserted by the implementation software due to format restrictions, or they may have been explicitly requested by the editor [§[4.f](#4.f)].
 In either case, subtables will be created in the same order as the corresponding subtables in the feature file, if the order is relevant to OT layout.
 If the order is irrelevant, the implementation may choose to order subtables within a lookup in any manner.

 Note that the lookup sharing mechanism (i.e. a `lookup` reference statement that refers to a named lookup block) is implemented simply by referring to the LookupList index of the lookup as many times as needed in the Feature tables.

 <a name="7.c"></a>
 ### 7.c.
 Ordering of rules within a lookup

 In the feature file, the ordering of rules within a lookup is important only for chaining contextual substitution and chaining contextual positioning rules.
-This is because in all other cases of LookupTypes (including ligature substitutions; see section 5.d), the appropriate ordering is automatically deduced, and the implementation sorts the rules accordingly when writing them to the font file.
+This is because in all other cases of LookupTypes (including ligature substitutions;
+see section 5.d), the appropriate ordering is automatically deduced, and the implementation sorts the rules accordingly when writing them to the font file.

 <a name="8"></a>
 ## 8. Specially handled features